 We all love our animal friends.

-Nail polishes free of animal-derived ingredients and not tested on animals are called vegan and cruelty-free.
+Nail polishes that are free of animal-derived ingredients and aren’t tested on animals are called vegan and cruelty-free.

 While gel nail polishes don’t use any lac bug extract, they still may contain other animal products.